OWASP/www-project-cyber-defense-framework/index.md

 ### Join the Research Team
 If you have the relevant work experience and/or conducted research with the related and interested to join the team in enhancing the CDF, get in touch with the project leader.

+## Licensing

+OWASP Snakes and Ladders is free to use.
+It is licensed under the [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/), so you can copy, distribute and transmit the work, and you can adapt it, and use it commercially, but all provided that you attribute the original OWASP CSF and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

 ### Acknowledgements
 - Team at Priv0.com